-- Understand what extremism and radicalisation are and why it is important to discuss and address these
+- Understand what extremism and radicalisation are and why it's important to discuss and address these issues.

-- Know how to recognise the indicators that radicalisation might be taking place and have a clear understanding of their responsibilities.
+- Know how to recognise signs that radicalisation might be taking place and have a clear understanding of their responsibilities in preventing it.

 E-learning: An engaging way to gain awareness of radicalisation

 Radicalisation awareness training can be challenging, but e-learning provides an engaging and immersive platform to deliver the information as part of your Prevent strategy training.The course comprises video, audio, reflective practice, case studies and real-world scenarios for a rounded, effective learning experience.
 Learners are also periodically asked questions on what they have learnt to make sure the course content has been understood.

 To find out more about our Understanding Pathways to Extremism and the Prevent Programme course, either watch this video, or click here.